Afghan diaspora: History

 The April 1978 Saur Revolution led to the 1980s Soviet–Afghan War.
 These events compelled millions of Afghans to migrate to neighboring Pakistan and Iran on a temporary basis, i.e., until threats of torture, persecution and mistreatment disappear in Afghanistan.

-As early as 1974, a large number of Afghans worked in Kuwait and sent the money back home to their families in Afghanistan.
-This was a result of Mohammad Daoud Khan, president of the Republic of Afghanistan, exploring possible economic aid from countries such as Saudi Arabia, Iraq and Kuwait.
+Afghans have been immigrating to Europe, North America, Oceania and other parts of the world since at least the 19th century.
+As early as 1974, large numbers of Afghans began working in Iraq, Kuwait and Saudi Arabia.

-After the 1979 Soviet invasion of Afghanistan, Afghan civilians began escaping to neighboring Pakistan and Iran where they were welcomed by the governments of those countries.
+After the 1979 Soviet invasion of Afghanistan, Afghan civilians began escaping to neighboring Iran and Pakistan where they were welcomed by the governments of those countries.
 From there many immigrated to North America, Europe and Oceania.
-Smaller number went north and began residing in various cities across the then Soviet Union.
-Some went to India, Saudi Arabia, and elsewhere within the Asian continent.
+Some went north and began residing in various cities across the then Soviet Union.
+Others traveled to India, Saudi Arabia, and elsewhere within the Asian continent.

 After the withdrawal of Soviet forces in February 1989, large number of Afghans began returning to their homeland, but after the mujahideen took control of the country in 1992 they again began migrating to neighboring countries.
 From there the United Nations High Commissioner for Refugees (UNHCR), the International Organization for Migration (IOM), the United States Refugee Admissions Program (USRAP) and many others began helping Afghans to resettle in Europe, North America and Oceania.

-From March 2002 to 2022, around 4.4 million Afghan refugees had been repatriated to Afghanistan with the assistance of the UNHCR and IOM.
-Nearly 1.3 million still remained in Pakistan as of 2022 and 2.5 million or so in Iran as of 2020.
+From early 2002 to December 2025, over 6.8 million people from Afghanistan have returned to their country.
+Some have been repatriated with UNHCR and IOM assistance.
+An estimated 4.4 million still remain in Iran and 1.7 million in Pakistan.
 A number of countries that were part of the International Security Assistance Force (ISAF) have granted permanent residency to tens of thousands of eligible Afghans.
 This creates a legal pathway for those Afghans to become citizens of those countries.
 Native people of Afghanistan now reside in at least 96 countries around the world.
 Some of those returning from Pakistan have complained that "they have been beaten and slapped and told nobody in Pakistan wants them anymore."
 Others have regarded Pakistan as their home because they were born there.
 Returnees from Iran experience similar or worst punishments.
 A number of returnees to Afghanistan make new journeys to the European Union (EU) to seek asylum there.